-- 1. Go to "BMC LAN configuration" sub-menu under "Server Management" section of BIOS menu - 2.
-Move to "User configuration" section and chose "anonymous" user or "root" user:
+Go to "BMC LAN configuration" sub-menu under "Server Management" section of BIOS menu Move to "User configuration" section and chose "anonymous" user or "root" user:

-Note: You can configure other BMC users depending on your preference.
+You can configure other BMC users depending on your preference.

-Figure 22 Configure BMC Users
+Figure 29.
+Configure BMC Users

-Note: "anonymous" user cannot be used via the RMM3 interface.
+The User ID "anonymous" cannot be used through the RMM3 interface.

-3. Select the "Enable" to enable "root" user account (here is an example)
+• Select the "Enable" to enable "root" user account (here is an example)